Dida knew how to pick the right vegetables for dinner.

 Staring at the beginning of domesticity

-While she with a lifetime’s experience
+While she had a lifetime’s experience.

-Five daughters, little in the pocket
+Bringing up five daughters, with little in the pocket

-Knew which way the road would lead.
+She knew which way the road would lead.

 It shouldn’t be too hard or too soft

-She explained, holding a tomato
+She explained, holding a tomato.

 It should just feel right in your palms.